IceAsteroid/fixed-pitch-whitespace-mode/README.md

 *Note*: The variable font and monospace font can be set respectively in the `variable-pitch` and `fixed-pitch` faces for `variable-pitch-mode`.

-However, I found it was difficult to differentiate distinct levels of indentations for a `variable-pitch-mode` enabled buffer, the leading spaces and tabs are displayed in a variable font.
+However, I found it was difficult to differentiate distinct levels of indentations for a `variable-pitch-mode` enabled buffer, since the leading spaces and tabs were displayed in a variable font.

 What I want is all characters inluding the spaces & tabs displayed in a variable font while only the leading spaces & tabs are displayed in a monospace